H-1B2 Visa: Validity Status, Process, Requirements

-The H-1B2 visa is intended for individuals who would like to enter the United States temporarily by working within a research or development group/project that is monitored by the United States Department of Defense (DOD).
+The H-1B2 visa is intended for individuals who have a research or development group/project that is monitored by the United States Department of Defense (DOD).
 A participant is selected for this visa if they have an extraordinary skill that can be translated to a specific Department of Defense project.
-For that reason, only 100 H-1B2 visas are made available in the United States which makes competition high.

-You must meet at least one of these requirements to qualify for an H-1B2 visa:
+The job being offered must meet at least one of these requirements to qualify for an H-1B2, Department of Defense Worker visa:

-• The group/project is maintained under a government-to-government agreement issued by the United States Department of Defense.
+• The group/project is maintained under a government-to-government agreement issued by the U.S. Department of Defense.

-• On the other hand, if you received your education in another country, you might need to get a credential evaluation.
-This essentially confirms that your degree or education is equivalent to that of a U.S. based institution.
-Upon a thorough evaluation, you’ll receive a report as proof of equivalency.
+• If you received your education in another country, you will need to get a credential evaluation.
+This confirms that your degree or education is equivalent to that of a U.S.-based institution.

 One of the following must be completed: